mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 07 December 2025 or as the situation changes.

+- Flood alert: River Wye in Gloucestershire
+- High river levels today may lead to flooding.
+Flooding is possible on 06 December 2025 .
+Flooding may affect low lying land and roads along the River Wye.
+Predicted peaks:- Ross on Wye 3.6m to 3.9m 07/12 PM, Lydbrook 4.2m to 4.7m 07/12 PM.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 07 December 2025 or as the situation changes.

 - Flood alert: Wye Estuary in Gloucestershire
 - High tides today may lead to flooding.
 Flooding is possible from 7:15pm on Friday evening and 7:30am on Saturday morning.
 Locations most affected will be low lying land and roads near rivers or on the coast.
 A series of high tides is due over the next few days.
 Flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.
 Predicted peaks: - Friday evening 05/12; Avonmouth Portbury 7.3m to 7.6m at 7:15PM, Newport 7m to 7.3m at 7:15PM.
 Saturday morning 06/12; Avonmouth Portbury 7.4m to 7.7m at 7:30AM, Newport 7.1m to 7.4m at 7:30AM.
 We are closely monitoring the situation.
 Please monitor local water levels and weather conditions.
 This message will be updated by 2:00PM on 06 December 2025 or as the situation changes.